SuhaibAN/identity-governance-sailpoint-simulation/README.md

 # Identity Governance SailPoint Simulation

-This project simulates Identity Governance and Administration (IGA) workflows based on SailPoint concepts.
+This project simulates Identity Governance and Administration (IGA) workflows commonly used in SailPoint-style identity governance environments.

 The goal is to demonstrate practical understanding of identity lifecycle management, access requests, approvals, entitlements, access reviews, certifications, and revocation.